UU-Human-Evolution/1MB335/Lab4.md

 **Figure 2: Map of the Human mitochondira**
 By Emmanuel Douzery - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=46726514

-From the full mitochondrial genome sequences you collected in lab 2, ***select just one species of interest*** (your choice!).
+From the full mitochondrial genome sequences you collected in lab 2, ***select just one species of interest*** that you will test (your choice!).
 Please check the Genbank entry for that sequence to make sure that it contains information about the start and end positions of the genes.

 **Question 1** What species did you select?
 Please record the ID of the Genbank entry.